-You are likely reading this because I took a very very very long time to respond to your email.
+You are likely reading this because I took a very long time to respond to your email/text/smoke signal.
 My Southern mother, if she understood the social norms of the internet, would be appalled at my poor online manners of not responding to you in a timely fashion.
 For that, I apologize.

 In the US, people using smartphones receive 45.9 push notifications per day, on average.
 (Source)

 I hate how much we must dig ourselves out of every day between the news, emails, texts, social media notifications, etc. I’m sure you do too.
-I’ve removed email, slack, and the WordPress app from my phone.
-You can only call or text me and even then I leave my phone on silent.
+I’ve removed email, slack (for work), and the WordPress app from my phone.
+You can only call or text me and even then I leave my phone on silent all day.
 It helps my sanity – it doesn’t help my response times.

 So here we are – you got a late reply from me and likely have made assumptions about who I am.
 I apologize for that.
 I refuse to be “always on” or to reply “in real time”.
 I do promise to always give genuine and patient replies though.
 I promise not to skip over your questions.
 I promise I will really think about whatever it is you send me.
 I promise I appreciate your patience.
 Ultimately, please don’t mistake a lack of a speedy reply with a lack of enthusiasm on my part.